 #5 Budapest romantic guide

-Szentendre is considered as the most Mediterranean place in Hungary.
-We felt in love with this cute town!
+Szentendre is considered the most Mediterranean place in Hungary.
+We fell in love with this cute town!
 Located only 20 kilometers from Budapest, it’s famous from the handicrafts, beautiful monuments and interesting museums.

 When we were there it was really hot, so instead of visiting all the tourist attractions, we just laid down by the Danube river and relaxed.
 It was really romantic.

 Check out recommended tours to Szentendre from Budapest: